anki-code/xonsh-operators-proposal/README.rst

   |

 * | ``$()`` is a medium strength of separation the output - by lines.
 The line - is a middle way.
-For example if the line is a filename with spaced it will be saved as one argument (against previous operator that separate all).
+For example if the line is a filename with spaces it will be saved as one argument (against previous operator that separate all).
 It's good property for the cross-platform and for most use cases.
   |